foundmonster/foundmonster.github.io/_posts/2021-12-07-Managing-Oneself-by-Peter-F.-Drucker.md

 title: Managing Oneself by Peter F. Drucker
 categories: post
 tags: [Book Review & Outline]
-description: Originally an article so popular that they bound it into a book.
+description: A great long-form article about professional improvement that was published as a book.
 image: /assets/images/managing-oneself.jpg
 ---